Thursday, January 15, 2026

-13 Eco Ski Gear and Skiwear Brands So You Can Hit the Slopes Sustainably
+Eco Ski Gear and Skiwear Brands

 Share

-Skiing is more than just a winter Olympic sport or vacation pastime, it’s a bona fide way to connect with nature.
-Those hours outdoors surrounded by snow-covered trees and mountains are exhilarating and can make you come off the slope feeling refreshed and renewed and more committed to protecting the planet than ever.
+Skiing is more than just a winter Olympic sport or vacation pastime; it’s a bona fide way to connect with nature.
+Those hours outdoors, surrounded by snow-covered trees and mountains, are exhilarating and can make you come off the slope feeling refreshed and renewed and more committed to protecting the planet than ever.

 Women’s ski gear and skiwear can play a big part in that commitment.
 Leading ski industry companies have been greening up their skis, boots, and more with novel materials and technology to help skiers enhance their performance on the slopes while doing better for the planet.